ConPaaS-team/conpaas/docs/userguide.rst

 When a service is scaled down by removing OSDs, the data of those OSDs is migrated to the remaining OSDs.
 Always make sure there is enough free space for this operation to succeed.
-Otherwise you risk data loss.
+Otherwise, you risk data loss.

 .. _the-generic-service: